Howriq/tutorial-101/docs/book/v1/chapter-1.md

 `roave/psr-container-doctrine`

 Provides a set of factory classes that integrate Doctrine ORM with any PSR-11 container.
-It simplifies wiring Doctrine EntityManager, DBAL, configuration, and related services in frameworks like DotKernel.
+It simplifies wiring Doctrine EntityManager, DBAL, configuration, and related services in frameworks like Dotkernel.

 `phpstan/phpstan-doctrine (dev requirement)`